LostKobrakai/Tut/PageTypes.md

 $user->isSuperuser(); // Custom method
 ```

-Now it wouldn't be ProcessWire and it's extendable nature, if you couldn't add such conveniences for yourself.
+Now it wouldn't be ProcessWire and its extendable nature, if you couldn't add such conveniences for yourself.
 In the following I'll show you exactly how to do that, just be aware, that I'll expect a basic understanding of OOP and class inheritance going forward.

 First we'll look at how to create a custom repository api variable and after that we'll go an see how we can add custom methods to those pages, that our new repository as well as the `$pages` api variable will return.